-- 3. Refer to cutting capacities in the Specifications Table on page 7 for limitations on workpiece size. - 4.
-Allow room on both left and right sides of saw for extended workpieces.
+- 3. Refer to cutting capacities in the Specifications Table on page 8 for limitations on workpiece size. - 4.
+Allow room on both left and right sides of Saw for extended workpieces.

-- the stability of the workpiece.
+- 5. Use additional supports if needed to ensure the stability of the workpiece.
 Mount the Saw so that the surface is level to the ground, and additional supports to provide a surface on the same level as the saw table.
 If the work surface and any workpiece supports are not level, and on the same level, unwanted bevel angles will appear in the cuts resulting in poor joinery. - 6.
 Secure workpieces to the saw table using the Clamp or other clamping devices (not included).
 Securing the workpiece will provide safety by preventing kick back and by removing the need to hold workpieces near the blade by hand.
 Clamping the workpiece will also improve cutting accuracy by preventing the workpiece from moving during the cutting operation.